Posted May 20, 2014Tweet

 No. HARP stands for Home Affordable Refinance Program.
 HAMP stands for Home Affordable Modification Program.
 Both programs are supported by the Making Home Affordable initiative, but that's about where the similarities end.

 If you've used the HAMP program with your current lender to modify your mortgage, you may not be HARP-eligible.
 It depends on the terms of your modification.
-Ask your current servicer if you're HARP-eligible.

 Yes, HARP mortgages use loan-level pricing adjustments, but LLPAs are dramatically reduced on a HARP refinance and, in some cases, waived entirely.
 For example, there are no LLPAs for fixed-rare HARP refinances with terms of 20 years or fewer.
 For all other loans, loan-level pricing adjustments are capped at 0.75 points.